LacunaSoftware/lac-mat-tel-input/README.md

-# Lacuna International Telephone Input for Angular Material (LacMatTelInput)
+# Lacuna International Telephone Input for Angular Material (LacMatTelInput) [Legacy]

+> [!Note]
+> This project has been integrated within [Lacuna Material](https://github.com/LacunaSoftware/lacuna-material), please refer to the newer project for pull-requests and fixes.

 An Angular Material package for entering and validating international telephone numbers.